TernaryC/Star-Builder/README.md

 > "To bake an apple pie from scratch, you must first create the universe" -Carl Sagan

-StarBuilder is an app intended for those who are interested in worldbuilding, in need of a fictional solar system for any reason, or simply just think astronomical math is cool.
+Star-Builder is an app intended for those who are interested in worldbuilding, in need of a fictional solar system for any reason, or simply just think astronomical math is cool.

 Below is a comprehensive list of exactly what StarBuilder can be used for.